UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 ![Text to columns example in Excel](https://github.com/UNC-Libraries-data/Excel/blob/master/media/image3.png?raw=true)

 ### Filling [Blanks]
 When dealing with human-readable text, we often have categories listed once with the implication that all lines before the next category fall into this group.
 For example, in the Blanks sheet we might assume that Bertie Rudolph is a Freshman.
-While this is human readable, the relationship
+While this is human readable, the relationship won't be clear to the computer!
 * (PC) Home Tab, Editing > Find & Select > Go to Special > Blanks > OK
 * (Mac) Edit Menu > Find > Go To...> Special... > Blanks > OK
 * Type =, then hit the up directional arrow.
 Hit CTRL+Enter (PC) or &#8984;+Enter (Mac)
 ![Filling blanks example in Excel](https://github.com/UNC-Libraries-data/Excel/blob/master/media/image4&5.PNG?raw=true)

-## [VLOOKUP]
-The VLOOKUP function provides a way to merge or join additional data into a dataset, using a common code or value.

 ### Cell References